reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 41. [Mobile Authentication Endpoint Credentials Brute-Force Vulnerability](https://hackerone.com/reports/127202) to New Relic - 15 upvotes, $0
 42. [[NR Alerts/Synthetics] IDOR through /policies.json with Synthetics exposes full name of other NR users](https://hackerone.com/reports/419875) to New Relic - 14 upvotes, $1500
 43. [GET request to accounts.json on support site leaks the root account license key and the browser license key to a restricted user](https://hackerone.com/reports/479135) to New Relic - 14 upvotes, $750
-44. [Blind SSRF in Ticketing Integrations Jira webhooks leading to internal network enumeration and blind HTTP requests](https://hackerone.com/reports/344032) to New Relic - 14 upvotes, $0
+44. [Cache purge requests are not authenticated](https://hackerone.com/reports/154278) to New Relic - 14 upvotes, $0
-45. [Stored XSS at APM applications listing](https://hackerone.com/reports/530511) to New Relic - 13 upvotes, $2500
+45. [Blind SSRF in Ticketing Integrations Jira webhooks leading to internal network enumeration and blind HTTP requests](https://hackerone.com/reports/344032) to New Relic - 14 upvotes, $0
-46. [Stored XSS at APM key transactions list](https://hackerone.com/reports/567468) to New Relic - 13 upvotes, $2500
+46. [Stored XSS at APM applications listing](https://hackerone.com/reports/530511) to New Relic - 13 upvotes, $2500
-47. [Giving myself access to NR1 UI / one.newrelic.com without the proper feature flags on my account](https://hackerone.com/reports/520623) to New Relic - 13 upvotes, $500
+47. [Stored XSS at APM key transactions list](https://hackerone.com/reports/567468) to New Relic - 13 upvotes, $2500
-48. [Missing rate limit on password](https://hackerone.com/reports/138863) to New Relic - 13 upvotes, $0
+48. [Giving myself access to NR1 UI / one.newrelic.com without the proper feature flags on my account](https://hackerone.com/reports/520623) to New Relic - 13 upvotes, $500
-49. [Blind SSRF on synthetics.newrelic.com](https://hackerone.com/reports/141304) to New Relic - 13 upvotes, $0
+49. [Missing rate limit on password](https://hackerone.com/reports/138863) to New Relic - 13 upvotes, $0
-50. [Internal Ports Scanning via Blind SSRF](https://hackerone.com/reports/263169) to New Relic - 13 upvotes, $0
+50. [Blind SSRF on synthetics.newrelic.com](https://hackerone.com/reports/141304) to New Relic - 13 upvotes, $0
-51. [APT repository is signed using weak digest (SHA-1)](https://hackerone.com/reports/129138) to New Relic - 12 upvotes, $0
+51. [Internal Ports Scanning via Blind SSRF](https://hackerone.com/reports/263169) to New Relic - 13 upvotes, $0
-52. [SSO Authentication Bypass](https://hackerone.com/reports/168108) to New Relic - 12 upvotes, $0
+52. [APT repository is signed using weak digest (SHA-1)](https://hackerone.com/reports/129138) to New Relic - 12 upvotes, $0
-53. [Cache purge requests are not authenticated](https://hackerone.com/reports/154278) to New Relic - 12 upvotes, $0
+53. [SSO Authentication Bypass](https://hackerone.com/reports/168108) to New Relic - 12 upvotes, $0
 54. [Swiftype key stored in JavaScript source](https://hackerone.com/reports/427373) to New Relic - 12 upvotes, $0
 55. [Cross-account stored XSS at notes (through "swf" note parameter)](https://hackerone.com/reports/710535) to New Relic - 11 upvotes, $2000
 56. [CSRF- delete all empty server policy](https://hackerone.com/reports/123095) to New Relic - 11 upvotes, $0